eidanyosoy/portainer_templates/README.md

 3. Add the url: `https://raw.githubusercontent.com/eidanyosoy/portainer_templates/master/Template/template.json` then go to app templates and hit refresh at the top.

 ### Information
 All templates are already configured to bind mount to various places on your drive.
 This branch is being worked on for deployment in conjunction with Dockserver.
-The following folders are all created in /portainer/
+The following folders are all created
 * **Files** - General file storage.
   * **appdata** - Subfolder where application data (unrelated to served data) is stored.
     * **config** - Subfolder where configuration files for every container are stored.